 A walk to remember

 Taking a walk in the city and simply enjoying the atmosphere is a wonderful way to spend your last afternoon in Amsterdam.
 From here, we recommend taking a walk by Rembrandt House, towards Waterlooplein market and the National Ballet and Opera hall.
 Sitting on the Amstel river, it offers some fantastic views and some beautiful final photo opportunities in the process.
 Go check out some of the cool cafés or the 9 Streets (Negen Straatjes) shopping district if you haven’t done so already.

 Although the weekend city trip of 2-3 days and the “The Warts ‘n’ All” 5-10 days are both possible, 3-4 days is enough without exhausting yourself and your options.
 Amsterdam is so unique, ever-growing and evolving.
 It’s the kind of place that can be experienced in any number of days — even short trips to Amsterdam can be a refresher.

 We trust that this helps you to decide how long to stay in Amsterdam.
-For awesome accommodation tips, check out our post about Where to Stay in Amsterdam.
+Can’t decide what to pack for Amsterdam?
+We‘ve got you covered.

 Coming to Amsterdam and looking for the best of our city?
 Check out the best Amsterdam experiences to make the best of your stay — whether it’s on water, wheels or foot.